flatlandLucaDando/Flatland/tutorials/01_gettingstarted.rst

 *`configuration.py <https://github.com/LucaFronda/Flatland_Luca_Fronda/blob/flatland_v_3_deterministic/configuration.py>`_
 *`examples/new_example_1.py <https://github.com/LucaFronda/Flatland_Luca_Fronda/blob/flatland_v_3_deterministic/examples/new_example_1.py>`_

-Part 2 : Training a Simple an Agent on Flatland
+Part 2 : Training a Simple an Agent on Flatland [FOR THE FUTURE]
 ---------------------------------------------------------

 This is a brief tutorial on how to train an agent on Flatland.